natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

   }

 ```
+*Note:  if Mario still slides, try to export the game and check if it is not due to some lag in debug mode.*

 ## Make Mario Jump
 Let’s make him jump to a fixed height whenever we press the **Spacebar** key once.
 We can leverage on the physics engine for this, but we need to enable gravity.
 Otherwise we have to make the Kinematics computation ourselves.